Darren Fells: Seattle Seahawks

 On March 6, 2013, Fells was signed by the Seattle Seahawks.
-On May 18, he was waived by the team, but was re-signed two days later.
+On May 18, he was waived, but was re-signed two days later.

 On August 31, 2013, Fells was released by the Seahawks.

 Arizona Cardinals

 2013 season

 On October 9, 2013, Fells signed with the Arizona Cardinals practice squad.
-On January 1, 2014, he was re-signed to a reserve/future contract.
+On January 1, 2014, he signed a reserve/future contract with the team.

 2014 season

 Fells entered training camp competing with John Carlson, Troy Niklas, and Jake Ballard to be a backup tight end.
 He was named the fifth tight end on the Cardinals' depth chart to begin the regular season, behind Rob Housler, John Carlson, Troy Niklas, and Jake Ballard.

-During a Week 3 23–14 victory over the San Francisco 49ers, Fells made his first NFL start but recorded no statistics.
+During Week 3 against the San Francisco 49ers, Fells made his first NFL start but recorded no statistics in the 23–14 comeback victory.
 During a Week 15 12–6 road victory over the St. Louis Rams, he made his first NFL reception on a six-yard pass from Carson Palmer.
-In the regular-season finale against the 49ers, Fells caught a 24-yard pass for his longest catch of the season and finished the 17–20 road loss with two receptions for 39 yards.
+In the regular-season finale against the 49ers, Fells caught a 24-yard pass for his longest catch of the season and finished the 20–17 road loss with two receptions for 39 yards.

 Fells finished the 2014 season with five receptions for 71 yards in 10 games and five starts.
 On January 3, 2015, he appeared in his first NFL postseason game after the Cardinals finished the season with an 11–5 record.
-During the Wild Card round against the Carolina Panthers, Fells scored his first NFL touchdown on a one-yard reception from Ryan Lindley in the 27-16 road loss.
+During the Wild Card round against the Carolina Panthers, Fells scored his first NFL touchdown on a one-yard reception from Ryan Lindley in the 27–16 road loss.

 2015 season

 Fells started the 2015 season as the second tight end behind Jermaine Gresham.

-During the season-opening 31–19 victory over the New Orleans Saints, Fells recorded four receptions for 82 yards and a touchdown.
+During the season-opener against the New Orleans Saints, Fells recorded four receptions for 82 yards and a touchdown in the 31–19 victory.
 During a Week 6 25–13 road loss to the Pittsburgh Steelers, he had a nine-yard reception before suffering a shoulder sprain that kept him out the next two games.

 Fells finished the 2015 season with a then-career-high 21 receptions for 311 yards and three touchdowns in 14 games and 12 starts.
-In the postseason, Fells caught four receptions for 50 yards and a touchdown before the team lost to the Panthers in the NFC Championship Game.
+During the postseason, Fells caught four receptions for 50 yards and a touchdown before the team lost to the Panthers in the NFC Championship Game.

 2016 season

 On February 1, 2016, Fells re-signed with the Cardinals on a one-year deal.

 Fells remained the Cardinals' second tight end behind Gresham.
 During a Week 2 40–7 victory over the Tampa Bay Buccaneers, Fells had a career-high four receptions for 31 yards.
-In the regular-season finale against the Los Angeles Rams, Fells recorded his only touchdown of the season on a 37-yard touchdown reception from Carson Palmer during the 44–6 road victory.
+In the regular-season finale against the Los Angeles Rams, Fells recorded his only touchdown of the season on a 37-yard reception from Carson Palmer during the 44–6 road victory.

 Fells finished the 2016 season with 14 receptions for 154 yards and a touchdown in 14 games and seven starts.